JuOm49/Projet_5_yoga_app/README.md

 # README: YOGA APP

+This document explains how to run the Angular project (frontend) and Spring project (backend), run unit tests and run integration tests with coverage on Windows.

 ## Front (Angular) — How to run and test

-This document explains how to run the Angular frontend, run unit tests and run integration (Cypress) tests with coverage on Windows.

 Prerequisites
 - Node.js (>=14 recommended) and npm
 - Angular CLI (optional for local serve): `npm i -g @angular/cli`